-All of us can identify a family member or friend whose life is restricted because of their hearing loss.
 We all can do more to help build awareness of hearing issues, and to encourage hearing loss prevention programs.
-Your voices and your suggestions for improvements to hearing accessibility are needed.
-While our outreach and educational activities help to change perceptions, we need your letters of support as we try to encourage hearing accessibility.
+With upcoming provincial and federal elections coming up in the near future, your voices and your suggestions for improvements to hearing accessibility are needed.
+If you think our outreach and educational activities have made a difference, please let us know.
+Your letters of support make a BIG difference when we try to encourage hearing accessibility.
 It tells others that we are not a lone voice in the wilderness.
 Please share your ideas and stories by commenting on this blog, or by sending an email to firstname.lastname@example.org.
 Don’t forget to follow us on Twitter @HearPEI.

 © Daria Valkenburg

 Upcoming event in a venue equipped with a hearing loop gives you a chance to experience the clarity of sound heard through a hearing loop.
 CONCERT: The Ross Family Concert at Shore Shore United Church in Tryon, April 7, at 2:30 pm.
 Sharing a blend of Acadian and Scottish, this high-energy trio offers an afternoon of entertainment sure to raise your spirits.
 Auction viewing and bidding begins at 1:45 pm.
 Advance Tickets $12, at the door $15.
 For tickets call Bev 439-2352 or Cindy 658-2863.